Economics for Business

 You will learn:

-- The skills that employers look for such as project planning, team working and self-presentation
+- Develop the skills that employers look for such as project planning, team working and self-presentation

 This is for you if...

-You are looking for a solid business education
+You are looking for a business education that prepares you for a future career

 You are looking to develop a range of highly employable skills